Where everything's made with love

 Sharing is caring!

 Patty cake pie crust is a game-changer.
 I love pie, any flavor of pie.
-Just gimme some pie, man!
+Just gimme some pie!
 But whoever coined the expression "easy as pie" had never actually made a pie crust the hard way.

 There isn't a traditional pie crust recipe you could honestly describe as easy.
 They involve ice water, chilling, wrapping, rolling, freezing, pie weights, or a food processor.
 None of that is easy in my book.
-If you enjoy doing these things, by all means, have a blast.
+If you enjoy doing these things and you're happy with your pie crust, by all means, keep doing it the way you like.

 Why You Will Love Patty Cake Pie Crust